 1. Process identification

-During the process identification phase, organizations define their business process.
+During the business process identification phase, organizations define their business process.
 It's about identifying company objectives, players, and work areas.

 2. Information gathering

-As the name suggests, information gathering is about gaining relevant process information from the people who do the work.
+As the name suggests, information gathering is about gaining relevant business process information from the people who do the work.
 It's about answering the how, what, and why to develop an accurate and informed process map.

 3. Process mapping

-After getting the correct information from the right people, it's time to start process mapping.
-Process mapping can be done simply on paper, as part of a presentation, or with dedicated process mapping software.
+After getting the correct information from the right people, it's time to start business process mapping.
+Process mapping can be done simply on paper, as part of a presentation, or with dedicated business process mapping software.

 4. Analysis